-Seattle Humane's Pet Food Bank collects pet food donations for the pets of low-income community members.
-Our outreach program feeds more than 1,900 pets every month with eight tons of donated pet food delivered to local senior centers, low-income housing complexes, food banks and homes.
+Seattle Humane's Pet Food Bank collects and distributes pet food donations for pets belonging to low-income seniors, families in crisis, and other community members in need.
+The program feeds more than 1,900 pets every month with eight tons of donated pet food delivered by volunteers to low-income senior housing complexes, senior centers and food banks.

-Low-income seniors may apply for monthly pet food services by sending a completed application to [email protected] .
-For one-time emergency assistance or to apply by phone, contact us at (425) 649-7566 or (425) 649-7565.
+Low-income seniors may apply for monthly pet food sending a completed application to [email protected].
+For onrvices by see-time emergency assistance or to apply by phone, contact us at (425) 649-7566 or (425) 649-7565.

 Donate to the Pet Food Bank

 Here are three easy ways to help us feed pets in need:

 2. Drop pet food off Monday - Friday, 10 a.m. - 4 p.m. at our facility in Issaquah:

 3. Make a monetary donation.
 (Choose "Pet Food Bank" under "Gift Designation.")